oslokommune/okr-tracker/README.md

 ## Set up new instance

 Follow this guide to set up a new clean instance of the OKR-tracker.
+Please read the whole readme and not sequentially.
+There are some steps throughout the readme that are important to set up a new instance.

 ### Create Firebase project